 1. Temporary hires:

-1. Details:

-a.
 Directed.
 An employee may be directed by his/her supervisor to serve on a detail for a particular timeframe.

-b.
 Advertised.
 A detail announcement can be prepared and posted within days.
 The announcement can be limited to existing agency personnel, the larger organization (e.g., Department), or the entire Federal Government.
 A detail can last from 60 days to multiple years.
 The detail can be reimbursable (e.g., the host agency reimburses all salary costs, travel, and administrative costs) or non-reimbursable.

 2. Permanent hires: